/39. Combination Sum

 Arrays76.2% acceptance

-Given an array of distinct positive integers num_choices and a positive integer sum_goal, return all unique combinations of elements from num_choices (each element can be used unlimited times) such that the sum of the elements in each combination equals sum_goal.
-Each combination must be unique based on the frequency of elements, and the order of elements within a combination does not matter.
-Return the list of combinations in any order.
+Given a list of distinct positive integers num_set and a positive integer sum_goal, return all unique lists of elements from num_set (with unlimited repetitions allowed) whose elements sum to sum_goal.
+Each combination must be unique in terms of frequency of elements.
+The order of combinations and elements within each combination does not matter.

 Example 1